Jameson Land

 Jameson Land is a peninsula in eastern Greenland.
+The peninsula is located north of Scoresby Sound, opposite of King Christian IX Land.
+Administratively it falls within Sermersooq municipality.

 Geography

-Jameson Land is bounded to the southwest by Scoresby Sound (the world's largest fjord), to the northwest by the Stauning Alps, to the north by Scoresby Land, to the northeast by the Fleming Fjord and the Nathorst Fjord of the Greenland Sea, and to the east by Carlsberg Fjord, the smaller Liverpool Land peninsula branching off, and Hurry Inlet.
+Jameson Land is bounded to the south by Scoresby Sound (the world's largest fjord), to the northwest by the Stauning Alps, to the north by Scoresby Land, to the northeast by the Fleming Fjord and the Nathorst Fjord of the Greenland Sea, and to the east by Carlsberg Fjord, the smaller Liverpool Land peninsula branching off, and Hurry Inlet.
 Its northeastern end is Cape Biot.

-The Mestersvig military base is located in the northern part of the peninsula.

 Climate

 Jameson Land experiences a tundra climate (Köppen: ET); with short, cool summers and long, frigid winters.
 Temperature & humidity data within the weatherbox below was recorded from the Nerlerit Inaat Airport (2002-2020) and precipitation was sourced from Uunarteq (1958-1980).